avivamunshi/BiasCheckCityWiki/README.md

 `article_1.csv`: Contains Wikipedia article data.
 `quality_1.csv`: Contains quality scores for articles.
 `wp_scored_city_articles_by_state.csv`: Merged dataset with state, regional division, population, article title, revision ID, and article quality.
 Output files based on analysis results.
+This has also been saved in the repository as instructed under the same name.

 ## Known Issues and Special Considerations
 Authentication: Ensure that you have obtained the required access token for the Wikimedia APIs.
 Data Quality: Be aware that Wikipedia data can vary in quality, and the quality scores are estimations.
-API Throttling: Take into consideration API throttling and latency when making requests.

 ## Research Implications
 ### What biases did you expect to find in the data (before you started working with it), and why?